brentp/vcfanno/caddcode/README.md

 The user can define a reduction function (mean, max, concat, etc) to apply to the resulting values...

-- For single-base changes, we report the single cadd score.
+- For single-nucleotide variants, we report the single cadd score.

-- For deletions where the alt is a single base, we report the list of changes from ref[i] to alt. e.g.  ref=CCGCCGTTGCAAAGGCGCGCCG, alt=C, the first 2 changes will be C->C and will have score 0.
-  Each score will be calculated by it's position in the reference.

-- For insertions, and other MNP's that don't have an alt of length 1.
-We report the 2 scores of the positions flanking the event.
+- For all other events, we report the maximum CADD score at each position over the length of the event.
+Users can then perform operations on the resulting list of values.

 We are open to suggestions on how to better handle MNPs.